yuxshao/learn-gamedev/Introduction to Game Development.md

 ![GM Interface](../images/shooter/interface.png)

-The two types of assets--graphics and audio--are grouped into the first 3 folders on the left.
+The two types of assets&mdash;graphics and audio&mdash;are grouped into the first 3 folders on the left.
 As intuitive as the interface is (or tries to be), we'll give a quick walkthrough of adding sprites, sounds, and backgrounds to a project.

 <a href="#top" class="top" id="create-resource-sounds-sprites">Top</a>
 ##2.1 Creating Resources - Sounds and Sprites